Princess Cruises® on the Island Princess®

 Fort Lauderdale, Florida ~ Amber Cover, Dominican Republic ~ Cartagena, Colombia ~ Panama Canal Partial Transit, Panama ~ Cristobal, Panama ~ Limon, Costa Rica ~ Falmouth, Jamaica ~ Fort Lauderdale, Florida

 The canal has been reconfigured by a $5.5 billion expansion project scheduled for completion in early 2017.
 Three new locks and more than double the capacity will make this trip even more exciting than before.
 Come see what’s new!
 There is no better way to discover this colossal wonder than on a Princess Panama Canal cruise.
 Expert narration will enlighten you as your ship passes through the locks.

-Click Here to Book this Tour Now!
+Click Here to Book this Cruise Now!

 Or scroll down for more details and day by day itinerary